Yourbus: History

 In February 2017, the Y36, which formerly served Chilwell, was also withdrawn, citing a decrease in passenger numbers.
 Chilwell was among the areas connected by Phase 2 of the NET Tram, which opened in 2015.
 For the last six months of its service, the Y36 had been using a shortened version of its original route, avoiding the Chilwell loop altogether.
 The last Y36 ran to Beeston Interchange on 11 February 2017, leaving the Y5 as the only remaining Y series bus to serve Nottingham.
 The Y5 was rerouted in stages to cover parts of the former Y36 route not served by the tram.

-Since the second half of 2016, Yourbus has been ramping up competition with rival bus operator Arriva Derby.
+From the second half of 2016, Yourbus was ramping up competition with rival bus operator Arriva Derby.
 Responding to what it called an "undercurrent of negative feedback" from people in Derby, Yourbus announced the 20 and 26 buses to compete with the Arriva services of the same names.
 They aimed to run buses every 15 minutes, in between Arriva's timetable, while also undercutting them on price (a day return cost £4 from Yourbus, compared to £4.20 for the equivalent ticket from Arriva).
-One day later, Arriva Derby rolled out an upgraded fleet to its 20 and 26 services, apparently in response to the increased competition.

 This strategy continued in February 2017, when Yourbus launched the 1 and 1A services in Derby, reusing vehicles from the Y36 fleet which had been withdrawn from service a day earlier.
 As with the 20 and 26, Yourbus aimed to compete with Arriva's 1 and 1A services by staggering the timetables, while also offering a slightly lower ticket price.

 Yourbus abruptly ceased trading on Thursday 3 October 2019.
 Other operators have since stepped in to replace most of the Derbyshire County Council tendered services including Notts + Derby, CT4N and Littles Travel.

-Most of the Yourbus vehicles have been sold onto Rotala owned Diamond Bus North West and are based at their Bolton depot.
+The administrator stated the business ceased after Yourbus' lawyers sought a winding up order after it refused to pay its invoices in relation to advice on the National Express contract termination.
+At the time a sale to Rotala was in negotiation, but could not be completed once the winding up order was made.

 Services

 As of March 2019, Yourbus operated 25 route and school services in Derbyshire and Nottinghamshire.

+Until May 2015, Yourbus operated the following services under contract to National Express: